biybiy/Coursera-Courses/README.md

 # Coursera-Courses
-My collection of coursera courses project and capstone project
+My collection of coursera courses project and capstone project, learn and build, recreating the projects with different datasets